thejohnsullivan/McLeian/_posts/2016-07-24-john-sullivan.md

 {% include image.html url="/assets/images/John-11.JPG" %}

-As we say and do some of the most foolish of things, any time spent with John is quite memorable.
+As we say and do some of the most foolish of things (mostly our stupid yet amazing remixes to songs), any time spent with John is quite memorable.
 Our trips to Plum Island, Walden Pond, and even just to Chick-Fil-A, our excursions away from the norm is as important to us as simply relaxing and staying inside our apartment.

-***

-He has watched me jump because my own shadow, has heard me say random words in a french accent and we make up some of the greatest remixes of songs.

 {% include image.html url="/assets/images/John-5.JPG" %}